Living in a New Republic of the Heart:

 Smaller Circle meetings every 2-3 weeks:

 A 75-90 minute meeting with your “Pod” every 2-3 weeks when the large group is not meeting for a Course Session.
-In this smaller circle of 4-6 people you will explore the course themes and workshop your experience.
-Pods will rotate twice (for a total of 3 configurations across our year-long journey). the
+In this smaller circle of 4-6 people you will explore the course themes and discuss your practice, service and projects.
+These pod configurations will change twice (for a total of 3 configurations across our year-long journey).

 The Practice of Making Change Real:

 You will choose an arena in which to do your “outer work.”
-You can volunteer with an existing organization, or you can originate your own project.
+You can originate your own project or you can volunteer with an existing organization (there are a lot of ways we can help!)
 It should be on a scale appropriate to you — from family to community to city to nation to world, as long as it truly matters to you, averaging at least 2 hours a week.
 We will engage this not as a mere duty but as an ennobling practice, through which we will not only contribute but also learn and grow.
 And in our pods, we will give and receive mentoring and support.
 In this way, we will integrate our “outer-work” with both our inner- and inter-personal work.
 Some of us may join together in our projects.
-And everyone is warmly welcomed to volunteer to further the initiatives of the New Republic of the Heart nonprofit.
+We have surveyed many dynamic expressions of the new movement that is coming into being, so we can help.
+And everyone is warmly welcomed to volunteer to further the initiatives of the New Republic of the Heart nonprofit organization.

 Video and Audio Recordings of the 21 Course Sessions: